So you are finally ready to start building a successful Pinterest marketing strategy?

 When someone searches for a specific keyword that matches your content, the search algorithm knows that this person could find your blog post interesting.
 Thus, they will see your pin in the search results.

-For example, my super comprehensive Pinterest marketing strategy guide is an all-in-one guide for anyone who wants to see fast traffic from Pinterest.
+For example, my super comprehensive tutorial on how to start a profitable blog step-by-step is an all-in-one guide for anyone who wants to follow easy and beginner-friendly steps to get their blog up and running from scratch.

 My main keywords for that post are: